 The preceding issues are topics where there has been or continues to be direct bilateral interaction.
 In addition, there are several economic issues that indirectly influence relations between the United States and Vietnam.
-Of these, the most prominent issues for the 112th
+Of these, the most prominent issues for the 113th Congress likely include clothing imports from Vietnam, workers' rights, IPR protection, and Vietnam's exchange rate policy.